CroFrank/Cars/README.md

 # Frontend app + BaaS (Firebase)

-Hosted on Vercel, you can visit [here](https://name-predicting.vercel.app/)
+Hosted on Vercel, you can visit [here](https://marvelous-cars.vercel.app/)

 ### About app

-In this app you write your name and it gives you some info about your name such as average age of person with that name, most common gender, country and more.
+Full CRUD app where you can create, read, update and delete your car model, brand and give it a price.

 ### I used:

-- Nextjs - React framework for building web app
+- Vite - build tool
+- Typescript
 - Tailwind for CSS
-- fetch API to get data from https://agify.io/
+- MobX - state manager
+- BaaS - Firebase(database + backend)
+- JS classes for ApiServices

 ### Try it out

 App is live and hosted on Vercel and link is on top of Readme file.
-If you want code on your local machine, you can use "git clone" + "npm i" + "npm run dev"
+If you want code on your local machine, you can use "git clone" + "npm i" + "npm run dev".

+BUT you will need your own backend and database and you'll need to update your .env variables.
+Feel free to ask me for help if needed, contact on the bottom of Readme file.

 ### Contributing